openstack/puppet-magnum/README.md

 ### Installing magnum

     magnum is not currently in Puppet Forge, but is anticipated to be added soon.
-Once that happens, you'll be able to install magnum with: puppet module install openstack/magnum
+Once that happens, you'll be able to install magnum with:

+    ```shell
+    puppet module install openstack/magnum
+    ```
 ### Beginning with magnum

 To utilize the magnum module's functionality you will need to declare multiple resources.
-The following is a modified excerpt from the [openstack module](https://github.com/stackfoge/puppet-openstack).
-This is not an exhaustive list of all the components needed, we recommend you consult and understand the [openstack module](https://github.com/stackforge/puppet-openstack) and the [core openstack](http://docs.openstack.org) documentation.
+This is not an exhaustive list of all the components needed, we recommend you consult and understand the [core openstack](http://docs.openstack.org) documentation.

 Implementation
 --------------